-Course Management Committees - The structure of these formal meetings depends on your course but they typically focus on student experience and feedback, academic standards and course reviews.
-It is important that you use these meetings as a way of feeding back student views and concerns.
+The structure of these formal meetings depends on your course but they typically focus on student experience and feedback, academic standards and course reviews.
+It is important that you use these meetings as a way of feeding back student views and concerns endless!)
+Continue to use these platforms to communicate with your classmates.
+Make sure that you let them know of any changes and outcomes and close that feedback loop